snabb/httpreaderat/README.md

 mechanism which can be used to download the whole file and buffer it locally if the server does not support Range Requests.

-When using this package with "archive/zip", it is good idea to also use "[github.com/avvmoto/buf-readerat](https://github.com/avvmoto/buf-readerat)" which implements a buffered io.ReaderAt "proxy".
+When using this package with "archive/zip", it is a good idea to also use "[github.com/avvmoto/buf-readerat](https://github.com/avvmoto/buf-readerat)" which implements a buffered io.ReaderAt "proxy".
 It reduces the amount of small HTTP requests significantly.
 1 MB is a good buffer size to use.
 See